duriantaco/neutrix/docs/guide/batching.md

 ## Overview

-Batch updates in Spyn allow you to perform multiple state changes in a single operation.
+Batch updates in neutrix allow you to perform multiple state changes in a single operation.
 This is crucial for performance and state consistency when you need to update several pieces of state at once.
 Instead of triggering multiple separate updates (and potentially multiple re-renders), batching combines them into a single atomic operation.

 # Basic Usage